h2o2k/CST/README.md

 # CST
-> Reference Python tutorials from Corey Schafer
+> References and notes from Corey Schafer's python tutorials